 Permission for possession of a regulated device is allowed after an Electronic Communication Device Permit is signed by a parent/guardian, approved by the principal/designee, and on file in the principal's office.
 The permit will only be valid for the school year in which it was filed.
-Permitted use may be regulated or restricted due to related District concerns.
-Examples of District concerns include safety, potential for disruption to educational processes, and security issues related to connecting a personal computer to the District network.
+Permitted use may be regulated or restricted due to related District concerns such as safety, potential for disruption to educational processes, and security issues.